Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/heterogeneous_delay.md

 ensprob1 = EnsembleProblem(jprob, prob_func = prob_func)
 @time ens1 = solve(ensprob1, SSAStepper(), EnsembleThreads(), trajectories = 40, saveat = 1.)
 ```
+For each simulation $i$ (represents an individual cell), a set of parameters $A, B, τ$ will be drawn from Gamma distributions, where the parameters are defined as in [1].
+One only needs to reconstruct the `DelayJumpProblem` by invoking the function `remake` for each different simulation.

 ## Visualisation
+We plot the time evolution of 40 simulations.
 ![heterogeneous1](../assets/heterogeneous_delay1.svg)

 ## Distributed delays
-In [1, Section 3.2], the authors considerd the case with distributed delay, one can change the problem setting only by few lines of code.
+In [1, Section 3.2], the authors considerd the case with distributed delay, where the delay can vary between reactions within and between cells.
+One can adopt the problem setting only by few lines of code.
 ### Define `EnsembleProblem`
 ```julia
 function prob_func(prob, i ,repeat)